Whitland and Cardigan Railway: Parliamentary authorisation

+On 12 July 1869 the Whitland and Taf Vale Railway obtained its authorising act of Parliament, the Whitland and Taf Vale Railway Act 1869 (32 & 33 Vict. c. xci) with capital of £37,000.

 The junction of the Taf Vale line with the Great Western Railway main line (referred to as Taf Vale Junction until the later extension to Cardigan) was to be a little over two miles west of Whitland, and the W&TVR needed the Great Western to agree to lay in mixed gauge track on its line to enable W&TVR trains to reach Whitland.
 The negotiation proved to be difficult—in fact after a frustrating meeting in April 1869 the position was recorded in W&TVR minutes as being "hopeless".
 The delay made construction difficult, as rail access to the line under construction was not possible for the contractor.

 Land acquisition proved more expensive than the directors had anticipated, but it was possible to let a contract for the construction of the line in the amount of £8,700 to Edward Lewis of Glandovey on 13 October 1870.
 A major problem was that subscriptions for shares were considerably short of expectations: of the authorised £37,000 only £19,300 had been taken up by April 1872, limiting the directors' freedom to enter into agreements.
 However the junction with the GWR had been satisfactorily installed at last.

 Towards the end of the construction a dispute regarding payments due arose with the contractor, Lewis.
 The company intended to open the line on 14 January 1873, but Lewis indicated that he was not prepared to hand over the line unless he was paid his outstanding claims.
-The Company found it difficult to come to agreement with Lewis, but Lieutenant Colonel Hutchinson of the Board of Trade inspected the junction arrangements with the GWR at Taf Vale Junction on 17 March 1873, and subject to some improvements at the junction, approved opening.
+The company found it difficult to come to agreement with Lewis, but Lieutenant Colonel Hutchinson of the Board of Trade inspected the junction arrangements with the GWR at Taf Vale Junction on 17 March 1873, and subject to some improvements at the junction, approved opening.
 (As the Taf Vale line was not to be opened to passengers at this stage, approval of the Taf Vale line was not required.)